Code-Institute-Submissions/Upon-Wonder/README.md

 ### Features Left to Implement
 Additional features to put in this project would ofcourse be to make it possible to send a message that actually goes somewhere.
 Another additional feature to make would be a page with the bands merchandise that the visitor would be able to purchase.
-A third feature left to implement would be to make it possible for visitors to be able to sign up for a newsletter subscription to get regular newsletters with information about upcoming albums, tours and other exclusive updates and information from the band.
+A third feature left to implement would be to make it possible for visitors to sign up for a newsletter subscription to get regular newsletters with information about upcoming albums, tours and other exclusive updates and information from the band.

 ## Technologies Used
 - HTML5 - language for the project.
 - CSS - for styling the HTML code.
-- Bootstrap - mainly used for the responsive grid system byt styled accordingly to the theme of the website.
+- [Bootstrap](https://getbootstrap.com/) - mainly used for the responsive grid system byt styled accordingly to the theme of the website.
-- FontAwesome - all icons on the website.
+- [FontAwesome](https://fontawesome.com/) - all icons on the website.
-- Google Fonts - used for the "Roboto" and "Unica-One" fonts.
+- [Google Fonts](https://fonts.google.com/) - used for the "Roboto" and "Unica-One" fonts.
 - [Unsplash](https://unsplash.com/) - all images used on the page (credits to the photographers further down).
 - [Hatchful](https://hatchful.shopify.com/onboarding/pick-space) - used to create the logo for the band.
 - [Embed Google Maps](https://www.embedgooglemap.net/en/?gclid=CjwKCAjwmMX4BRAAEiwA-zM4JoyJB_AMMTM8hXyyqUkgRPOhXRWv6NyhWXqxULExeMFMwcGrFYMOzRoCLf0QAvD_BwE) - used to embed google map address.